Uthman

-Uthman ibn Affan (عُثْمَان بْن عَفَّان) (c.
-573 or 576 – 17 June 656) was the third caliph of the Rashidun Caliphate, ruling from 644 until his assassination in 656.
-Uthman, a second cousin, son-in-law, and senior companion of the Islamic prophet Muhammad, played a major role in early Islamic history.
-During his reign as caliph, he was known for ordering the official compilation of the standardized version of the Quran, known as Uthman's Quran, that is still being used today.
+Uthman ibn Affan (عُثْمَان بْن عَفَّان; c.
+576 – 17 June 656) was the third and longest-reigned Rashidun caliph, ruling from 644 until his assassination in 656.
+He was also a second cousin, son-in-law, and senior companion of the Islamic prophet Muhammad, and played a major role in early Islamic history.
+He is most famously known for the compilation and distribution of the standardized version of the Quran during his reign, known as the Uthmanic codex.
+This standardization established a uniform written text of the Quran, and the Uthmanic codex forms the basis of the Quran used by Muslims today.

-Before his predecessor, caliph Umar died in office, he appointed a committee of trustees to elect a successor.
-Uthman, who was then aged 68–71 years, was elected to succeed him and became the oldest person to hold such a high position.
-During his premiership, the Caliphate expanded further into Persia and reached as far as the provinces of Khorasan and Transoxiana in the East as well as Ifriqiya and the Iberian Peninsula in the West.
-Uthman instituted centralized reforms in order to create a more cohesive administrative structure and fostered rapid economic growth.
+Before the second caliph Umar died, he had appointed a council of six companions to select his successor.
+Uthman, then aged 68, was elected to succeed him, becoming the oldest person to ascend to the caliphal office.
+During his reign, the caliphate expanded further into Persia and reached as far as the provinces of Khorasan and Transoxiana in the east, to Ifriqiya and the Iberian Peninsula in the west.
+Uthman also instituted centralized reforms aimed at creating a more cohesive administrative structure and fostered rapid economic growth.

-However, the last years of his reign were marked by discontent that eventually evolved into an armed revolt, leading to a siege upon his residence and ultimately culminating in his assassination.
+However, the last years of his reign were marked by discontent over his fiscal policies and the appointment of members of his relatives to key positions.
+These grievances eventually evolved into an armed revolt, as opposition groups gathered in Medina and besieged his residence.
+Despite efforts by his supporters and companions to defend him, Uthman was ultimately assassinated by the rebels in 656 CE, an event that contributed to the political and sectarian conflicts that followed.
 Sunni Muslim tradition considers him the third rightly-guided caliph.

 Family and early life

-Uthman was born in the Hejaz.
-The exact date is disputed; both 573 and 576 are indicated.
-He was born to an affluent family of the powerful and wealth Banu Ummaya clan, itself a part of the larger Banu Abd Shams.
-His father, Affan ibn Abi al-As was of the Banu Ummaya, and his mother, Arwa bint Kurayz was of the Banu Abd Shams.
-Uthman had one sister, Amina.

-Uthman is related to Muhammad through his mother, who was the first cousin of Muhammad and made Uthman his first cousin's son.

-His father died at a young age while on a caravan travel, leaving Uthman with a large inheritance.
-He brilliantly invested the wealth in trade and became a highly successful merchant, making him one the wealthiest people of the Quraysh.
+Uthman was born in Mecca in 576.
+He was a leading figure of the influential Banu Abd Shams clan of the Quraysh tribe and its leading family, the Banu Umayya, the most powerful family of the Quraysh on the eve of Islam in the early 7th century.
+His father belonged to the Abu al-As line of the Umayya, while his mother, Arwa bint Kurayz, belonged to another family of the Abd Shams.
+According to Asad Ahmed, this ancestry provided Uthman "an impeccable lineage" in Meccan society, with paternal and maternal roots in the close knit Abd Shams clan.
+Uthman's father, Affan ibn Abi al-As, was a merchant and Uthman often accompanied him on his travels.
+Uthman took up trade and became "a very rich merchant and accomplished man", in the words of Giorgio Levi Della Vida.